acr8133/kOS-Scripts-old/index.md

  	- \- Trajectories dependency
  	- \- Deorbit script ( heavily hardcoded )

  # Disclaimer:
  - The script is tested and balanced to work on 2.5x rescale system.
  - ASDS profile works best in equatorial launches.
- - Watch Quasy's video in how to setup ASDS landings here: https://youtu.be/nxGF1jf14Lo.

  # Known Bugs:
  - Circulation maneuver execution causes the second stage overstreer.
- - Drag function incorrectly reading values, will result in very high touchdown speed. *(lithobraking)*
  - Script broken when using full expend mode on Heavy variant.
+ - NOGUI missing variables.

  # Planned:
  - Yet another ASDS landing rework
  	- third rework will be made to increase landing success chance in inclined launches
  	- this is also a preparation for the Gojira rocket